roshinc/graph-coloring/README.md

-# graph-coloring
+# greedy-algorithm
-### Team 2
+### Team 1
-Given the list of edges of an undirected graph, find a coloring of this graph

-#### Question 18
-> Q18: Given the list of edges of an undirected graph, find a coloring of this graph using the algorithm given in the exercise set of Section 10.8.

-#### From Section 10.8 p.g.743 :
-> This algorithm can be used to color a simple graph:

->    First, list the vertices v<sub>1</sub>, v<sub>2</sub>, v<sub>3</sub>,..., v<sub>n</sub> in order of decreasing degree so that deg(v<sub>1</sub>) ≥ deg(v<sub>2</sub>) ≥···≥ deg(v<sub>n</sub>).

->    Assign color 1 to v<sub>1</sub> and to the next vertex in the list not adjacent to v<sub>1</sub> (if one exists), and successively to each vertex in the list not adjacent to a vertex already assigned color 1.

->    Then assign color 2 to the first vertex in the list not already colored.
-Successively assign color 2 to vertices in the list that have not already been colored and are not adjacent to vertices assigned color 2.

->    If uncolored vertices remain, assign color 3 to the first vertex in the list not yet colored, and use color 3 to successively color those vertices not already colored and not adjacent to vertices assigned color 3.
-Continue this process until all vertices are colored.
+We implement Breath-first search, Depth-first search and then our modified DFS with timsort.
 ## Runnig
 _**This program requires Phython 3.6.0+**_

 If you are in the of the program directory you can just do `python main.py`.
-It outputs the coloring of four graph that are read form the `./test` directory.
+It outputs the path taken by each algorithm for each of the three graph that are read form the `./test` directory.

 ## Input
-We represent a simple graph using an adjacency list, i.e a pair of vertices represents an edge.
+We represent a graph using an adjacency list, i.e a pair of vertices represents an edge and a cost for the path.

 Below is a simple graph with 4 edges:
 ```
-1,2
-1,3
-3,5
-2,4
+a,b,.2
+c,d,.4
+e,f,.8
+g,h,.3
 ```
 The program takes a graph as a file.
 Few examples can be see in the `./test` directory which it currently reads form.